bobthechemist/sdl-sandbox/docs/design_protocols/firmware.md

-# Firmware Design Protocol
+# **Self-Driving Laboratory:** Firmware Design Protocol (Version 1.0)

-This protocol establishes the standard way to develop firmware for all instruments within the Self-Driven Laboratory framework.
+This protocol establishes the _Standard Instrument Blueprint_ - a standard way to develop firmware for all instruments within the Self-Driven Laboratory framework.
 Adherence to this protocol is mandatory to ensure that all firmware is consistent, robust, maintainable, and interoperable with the host application.

 ## Guiding Principles